-Samsung GT-N5110 FCC filing appears, backs up some Galaxy Note 8.0 rumorsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung GT-N5110 FCC filing appears, backs up some Galaxy Note 8.0 rumorsAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy Note 8.0 has been a fairly frequent occupant of the leak spotlight lately, and tonight the still-unannounced slate is back in the news.
 A Samsung-made device with the model number GT-N5110 has appeared in the FCC featuring Wi-Fi and Bluetooth connectivity, and while there's nothing in the documents that explicitly call it out as the Note 8.0, the filing does mention that it's a "portable tablet computer."